 Compensation and benefits can make a difference in what kind of employees you attract to your open positions.
 Providing statutory as well as additional benefits as a part of your Austria benefit management plan will attract top talent to your jobs and encourage them to stay with your company long-term.
 Plus, meeting or exceeding Austria’s compensation laws will keep your employees happy and your company compliant.

 Austria compensation and benefits outsourcing from Globalization Partners will make a difference throughout your expansion.
-We’ll use our Employer of Record platform to handle everything from hiring to payroll to giving out benefits and compensation.
+We’ll use our Employer of Record solution to handle everything from hiring to payroll to giving out benefits and compensation.
 When you work with us, you can have peace of mind knowing your company will stay compliant while you run day-to-day operations.

 Austria Compensation Laws